lucatume/wp-browser/docs/src/content/v3/tutorials/automatically-change-db-in-tests.md

+---
-# Automatically change database during acceptance and functional tests
+title: Automatically change database during acceptance and functional tests
+---

 **You should always back up any site you run tests on if you care about the site content.**